FelixFrohnertDB/felixfrohnertdb.github.io/_pages/about.md

 My name is Felix Frohnert, and I am a Ph.D. researcher in the Applied Quantum Algorithms group at Leiden University, specializing in machine learning for quantum technologies.
 My work focuses on developing AI methods to analyze complex quantum many-body systems and improve quantum algorithms.

 Prior to my Ph.D., I studied physics at the University of Copenhagen and Kiel University, where I discovered my passion for using machine learning to tackle scientific challenges.
-Along the way, I’ve collaborated with Deutsche Bahn, Microsoft, and the Dutch Ministry of Finance, working towards practical applications of quantum computing to solve real-world problems.
+Along the way, I’ve collaborated with Deutsche Bahn, Airbus, Microsoft, and the Dutch Ministry of Finance, working towards practical applications of quantum computing to solve real-world problems.

 Beyond research, I have also gained experience in finance and business.
 At Simon-Kucher & Partners, I provided strategy consulting for banking clients, specializing in optimizing the pricing of financial products.
 In addition, I contributed to building the finance department at ProGlove, an IIoT startup, by helping set up financial structures and processes.